-You should not rely on being able to copy these backups, and use them on other computers as-is.
+You should not rely on being able to restore the built-in automatic backups on other computers.
 For example, if the settings contain any sensitive information – such as passwords to access network shares – it will not be possible to decrypt them on another computer.
 The main purpose of automatic backup is to allow your configuration to be restored, on the same computer, to a previous known working state.

 To manually backup host keypairs, use the Manage host keys interface on the Server tab in the SSH Server Control Panel.
 You can select one or multiple host keys using Ctrl+click or Shift+click.
 For backup, export the keypairs, not only the public keys.